alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 | -------- | ----------------------------- |
 | Variable | `list 20 (string-ascii 5000)` |

-A list of strings that together define the expected code template for a valid wrapper token contract.
+A list of strings that define the expected code template for a valid wrapper token contract.
 Each entry represents a fragment of the full contract body, and the full code is reconstructed by concatenating these parts with the listed token's contract address.

 This template is used during permissionless pool creation (`create2`) to verify that a wrapper contract deployed by a user matches the expected safe implementation.